RunningBearPlus/Get_Clean_Course_Project/README.md

 * 5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-    aggregated the dataset by subject and activity, and calculated means on all the other columns.
+    Aggregated the dataset by subject and activity, and calculated means on all the other columns.
     Output to a tab delimited txt file, named agg_tidy.txt.